mongodb/mongodbatlas-cloudformation-resources/cdk/l3-cdk-resources/atlas-private-endpoint/README.md

 ## MongoDB Atlas API Docs

-For more information about the API refer to: [API Endpoints](https://www.mongodb.com/docs/atlas/reference/api-resources-spec)
+For more information for each of the specific APIs used in this Level 3 AWS CDK resource please refer to: [Official Documentation](https://www.mongodb.com/docs/atlas/reference/api-resources-spec)

 ## Usage